Quakers -- History

 Found in 592 Collections and/or Records:

-Scope and Content note This collection is comprised of the single folder of minutes from a meeting of the Council of Properties of the Province of East New Jersey (1685).
+Overview This collection contains minutes from a meeting of the Council of Properties of the Province of East New Jersey (1685).

-Scope and Content note This collection is comprised of John Bowne's single volume typed manuscript biography, "John Bowne: Pioneer of Freedom," written by John Cox Jr. The biography of John Bowne Flushing is based on his letters, journals, and public records, and describes his early life in England, his emigration to the colonies, the arrival of the Quakers, his marriage and his convincement (i.e. conversion to Quakersim).
+Overview John Bowne's biography, "John Bowne: Pioneer of Freedom," written by John Cox Jr., is based on Bowne's letters, journals, and public records, and describes his early life in England, his emigration to the colonies, the arrival of the Quakers, his marriage, and his conversion to Quakersim.

 Overview The manuscript of Elaine Crauderueff's thesis for a Master of Arts in religious studies provides an overview of religious background of Quaker pacifism, including Quaker relationships with government authorities and the Peace Testimony of 1660.
 It also describes Quakers in the legislature, consequences of Quaker pacifism, and war taxes from 1750 to 1800, particularly those in Pennsylvania and in the colonies during the Revolutionary War period.

 Overview The volume provides an account of the Philadelphia Yellow Fever epidemic in 1793, and is largely religious in nature.
 Entries describe the illness, as well as the death and burial of many members of Cresson’s community.
 The volume includes a note signed by Mary Cresson, Cresson's wife, which she addressed to their children, so that they would understand the circumstances of their father's death.

 Dates: 1793, undated